 DAY 1: Cleaning and prep steps

-- Strip the old, mildewed rope of caulk from around the tub using the plastic scraper.
+- Strip the old, mildewed rope of caulk from around the tub using the plastic scraper and metal pick or skewer.
 Remove any and all clinging caulk or film of caulk using the razor blade.
 Be thorough, because your new caulk won't adhere where there's old caulk, and if it won't adhere, then water will get through.
 And be careful, because the razor blade can gouge the finish on a non-porcelain tub.

 - Check the grout that was underneath the old caulk.
 Remove any extremely loose, crumbling grout from between wall and tub, particularly if it is severely mildewed.
 [Note that if the space between the tub and the wall, revealed when you remove the old caulk, is much more than 1/8", you may not be able to fill/cover it effectively with the new caulk.
 If so stop what you are doing, go to the tile shop or tile section of your home improvements store, and get some grout — the plain, non-acryllic stuff that you mix with water is easiest to deal with.
 Add a half day to your schedule, so after you have finished all the cleaning steps, you can apply the grout and let it dry before you start caulking.]

 - Dress in old clothes and put on rubber gloves.

 - Use the